Canal+ S.A.: 21st century

 On 7 December 2010, all Canal+ channels, plus the 90 CanalSat channels, became available live on Microsoft's Xbox 360.

 In December 2013, Canal+ announced that they are creating CanalStart, a new structure to support young entrepreneurs' media and new technology initiatives and projects in the form of a financial investment or contracts awarded by Canal+.
 CanalStart presented at SXSW 2014.
 In April 2015, CanalStart announced a first commercial partnership with Wildmoka, a start-up specialising in the design of enriched television services, after it won MIPLab 2015, a global B2B startup competition in TV and online video.
 The company was removed from the companies register on 29 November 2016.

 In September 2015, Vincent Bolloré, chairman of parent company Vivendi, was appointed as chairman of Canal Plus.
 He changed several former executives and aligned Canal+'s operations with Vivendi's.

-In May 2019, Groupe Canal+ announced that they've acquires Luxembourg-based French television proivder M7 Group who operated pay-TV platforms in Benelux and Central Europe for more than $1.1 billion, thrus expanding Groupe Canal+'s operations into the Benelux and Central Europe territories.
+In May 2019, Groupe Canal+ announced that they've acquires Luxembourg-based French television provider M7 Group who operated pay-TV platforms in Benelux and Central Europe for more than $1.1 billion, thrus expanding Groupe Canal+'s operations into the Benelux and Central Europe territories.
 The M7 Group acquisition marks Groupe Canal+'s return to the Netherlands country with Canal Digitaal being brought back to their original parent Groupe Canal+.

 Canal+ signed an exclusive distribution agreement with Disney in December 2019, ahead of Disney+ launch in France on 31 March 2020.
 The company would continue to have exclusive rights to Disney content (including the Star Wars and Avengers films), and would also be the only distributor of Disney channels in France.
 It would also retain its distribution of National Geographic, Voyage, and Fox Play channels.

 Canal+ S.A. started trading at London Stock Exchange after its spin-off from Vivendi on 16 December 2024, the shares were trading at 242 pence on that day, down 16% on the opening price of 290 pence.